 It took three Powerpoint presentations and lots of persuading, but you’ve finally convinced your company’s leaders to green light a new mobile app development project.
 But now you’re tasked with finding a developer, and it seems like these tech people speak an entirely different language!
 You’re seeing mentions of clouds, hybrids, natives and acronyms like UI, UX, B2B and B2C.
 You’ve realized you’re unsure precisely what you need!
 And how do you know which developer can meet your requirements?

 When developing an app, it’s important to understand whether you need a business-to-business (B2B) app or a business-to-customer (B2C) app.
-After all, major elements such as the type of tools and features included within the user interface (UI) will vary depending on the app type.
+After all, major elements such as the type of tools and features included within the user interface (UI) will vary depending on the type of mobile app.

 What is a B2C App?